 (NB.
 This is a continuous assessment subject for ECP students only.
 As such, there will be no examination and the course mark will be the final mark.)

-Prerequisite: CHEM102

-Corequisite: MATH101
+Prerequisite: CHEM102 Corequisite: MATH101

-Theory (2); Tutorial (1); Practical (3).
+CONTACT TIME (Periods per week) Theory (2); Tutorial (1); Practical (3).